wilmawixtrom/we1-project-wilmawixtrom/time-report.md

   - Started to make the "contactpage"
   - Found a way to make a "livemap" instead of a picture.

-2026-05-16 20:15 Worked for 1 hour
+2026-05-16 20:15 Worked for 2 hours
   - Changed my nav-element and made it better.
 Decided to take away one category and fixed the element with flexbox insted of with margin and padding.
+  - Tried to make the header-element fit on all screen sizes.